-CODE + S) LDA, SP IRS, S) ADD, PUT will add the top two numbers on the stack and leave the sum on the stack replacing the two numbers.
+CODE !
+0 S)+ MOV, 0 0 ADD, 0) S)+ MOV, NEXT will store the second number on the stack into the address on top of the stack; the 0 0 ADD, is necessary to convert this address to a byte address.
 The action of the assembler in constructing a CODE entry is given in Figure 8.
 The resulting entry is given in Figure 9.

 RETURN: Code must end with a jump to the interpreter (NEXT).
-Several addresses are available which modify the stack before returning to NEXT: these are summarized in Figure 10.
-All of these words except NEXT contain code for checking stack underflow or overflow.
-Therefore, you should always end CODE definitions which modify the stack with one of these words.
+Several addresses are available which modify the stack before returning to NEXT; these are summarized in Figure 10.
 Examples of all of these are in the basic vocabulary.
-A computer with single-word jump (such as the 316) includes the jump code with these words.
+A computer with a single-word jump includes the jump code with these words.
+On the PDP11 these words provide just the address, and an explicit (perhaps conditional) jump must follow.

-STACK: Most parameters come to code entires via the stack.
-On the 316, the pointer to the top of the stack is in the variable SP.
-Since the top is most often referenced, the word S) refers to it directly:
+STACK: Most parameters come to code entries via the stack.

+On the PDP11, the pointer to the top of the stack is in register

+5. Since the top is most often referenced, the word S refers to it directly: